A HISTORY OF COMMUNITY- LED ANTI RACISM

 If so we’d like to hear from you.

 If you would like to talk to Holly, contribute to the project or find out more information please contact Mat Jenner – email@example.com

-We are aware of the potential sensitive nature of this history and materials relating to it.
+We are aware of the potential sensitive nature of this history, the experiences involved the and materials relating to it.
 All enquires and correspondence will be treated confidentially.
 Any contributions made to the project can remain anonymous if desired.

 Holly graduated from MA Printmaking at the Royal College of Art in 2014.
 Recent exhibitions and projects include: To Us It Just Looks Like A Lemon: Bothy Residency, Southwark Park Galleries (2019); On Board II, Art Licks & Espacio Vista, Madrid; BOUNDS, Skelf, Online (2019); The Oval Window, Gerald Moore Gallery, London (2019); The Romance of Flowers, Kingsgate Projects, London (2018); Common Third, Copperfield, London (2018); Carefully Cleansed of Labour and Softened by Cooking, Compressor, London (2018); and Sweet Swollen, Jerwood Visual Arts: Project Space, London (2018).
 Holly is Head of Artist Development at Turf Projects, Croydon, and is Co-Founder of Cypher BILLBOARD, London.